 You know I love finding ways to enjoy all my favorite things and not feel wasteful and guilty about it.

 So here’s the great thing.
 If you lean into the joy of accessories and letting them take a more central role in your wardrobe, you can have a smaller closet.
+You’ll find accessories in each of my seasonal capsule wardrobe basic lists too:

 I’m big on outfit repeating and getting the most wear I can out of all my clothes.
 That whole mindset has really gotten me to a place where I know my style and I feel as though I always have something to wear.